Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 This sample shows how to use **MSAL4J** to sign in users into your Azure AD tenant.

+Steps :

+1. TODO: add msalforJ in your web app using <whatever package manager>
+2. TODO: Talk about "The first class we'd use is called 'ConfidentialClientApplication' which will be used to blah blah..
 A **ConfidentialClientApplication** instance is created in the [AuthHelper.java](src/main/java/com/microsoft/azuresamples/authentication/AuthHelper.java) class.
 This object helps craft the AAD authorization URL and also helps exchange the authentication token for an access token.

 ```Java